ackben0226/MLP-To-Forecast-Crop-Production-Export/README.md

 ## Model Training and Prediction
 Data Transformation: A preprocessing pipeline standardizes the input features.
-Model Architecture: The MLP model architecture is defined with layers to suit the data complexity and achieve accurate predictions.
+</ Model Architecture: The MLP model architecture is defined with layers to suit the data complexity and achieve accurate predictions.
 Training: Model is trained with a specified optimizer and loss function, with performance tracked through metrics.
-Prediction: Future crop prices are predicted for each year within the forecast horizon.
+Prediction: Each year, future crop prices are predicted within the forecast horizon.
 Predictions are output to a DataFrame and visualized as a time-series trend plot.
 Results
 The output includes: